TheoBrigitte/kimsufi-notifier/README.md

 ## Features

-- List available servers from OVH Eco catalog in a specific country
+- List available servers from OVH Eco catalog
 - Check availability of a specific server in one or multiple datacenters
 - Send notifications to OpsGenie and/or Telegram when a server is available
+- Self health-checks

 ## Quickstart